dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="B-Tier Moveset"}
 {:.faded}

 Regarded as the best Rock-type attacker for a long time, Tyranitar has since been one-upped by the newer Pokemon listed above.
 Don't let this lead you to think that Tyranitar isn't worth your attention though.
 It still hits as hard as ever, and that's *very* hard.
-It's old Community Day move, **Smack Down†**, will give the **Double-Rock Moveset** you ideally want, but **Bite** is regularly accessible and matches it for DPS, while still getting STAB from Tyranitar's Dark-typing.
+It's old Community Day move, **Smack Down†**, will give the **Double-Rock Moveset** you ideally want, but **Bite** is regularly accessible and matches it for `*[DPS]: Damage Per Second`, while still getting STAB from Tyranitar's Dark-typing.
 However, if your opponent isn't also weak to Dark, then you're missing out on Super-Effective damage.

 ## Fire-Type